Stop Sending 100+ Applications

 How do we better distribute our time?

-Your time is your most precious asset
+Time is your most precious asset

 Stop spending time